unktomi/Latent-Actions-Cont/Cont.md

     void FUNC(FFrame &Stack, void *Result).

 The 4.10 implementation creates the vm stack on the C++ call stack, using alloca to reserve space for the local variables.
-The explains why latent actions are only allowed at the top level, namely due to the fact that the program counter and nothing else is preserved during the callback process.
+That explains why latent actions are only allowed at the top level, namely due to the fact that the instruction pointer and nothing else is preserved during the callback process.
 By preserving
 (a copy of) the entire vm call stack, this limitation can be removed.
-Note that local variables are shared between any such copies, only the program counter of each frame is distinct.
+Note that local variables are shared between any such copies, only the instruction pointer of each frame is distinct.
 Now the copy must be allocated on the C++ heap rather than its stack in order to persist until the callback occurs.

 I've created a fork of 4.10 that makes the rather small changes necessary to enable the general use of latent actions.